 But it was Krums who knew how to use his technology and tweet the picture.
 His 300 Twitter followers helped the picture to go viral, bringing citizen journalism to a new level.
 Krums notes that he didn’t send the picture to any media outlets; he merely tweeted it to his followers.

 “At that moment, I saw the value in what it was, but I didn’t see the value of what it could become,” said Krums. ”I don’t think anyone could see that it could be spread around the world the way it was.”

 Since that day, Krums has been labeled “the most famous citizen journalist of modern times.”

-During the past four years, we’ve seen the challenges that come with news that breaks real-time on Twitter and social media.
+During the past few years, we’ve seen the challenges that come with news that breaks real-time on Twitter and social media.
 We are grappling with the general public that uses their technology to capture breaking news.
 The problem is that most don’t understand the true responsibilities that come with a press pass.

 Consider these examples:

 - Too many school shootings, including Newtown, CT